onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * disentangling the contributions of technology, policy, and shocks,
 * dealing with measurement limitations, especially at the top of the distribution,
-* assessing which inequality levels are “inevitable” given constraints and which are regime choices,
+* assessing which inequality levels are inevitable given constraints and which are regime choices,
 * integrating macro constraints such as climate and planetary boundaries into long run inequality analysis.

 Q104 is therefore a structural, long horizon, multi factor problem.
-It is not about a single scalar inequality index, but about the joint dynamics of:
+It is not about a single scalar inequality index.
+It is about the joint dynamics of:

 * distribution shape,
 * mobility,